MichaelOdumosu57/Facebook_Project/README.md

 #### Navigation Duplication Latch
 * make sure that, there is only 1 latch set the intended set for the target element and functions as normal

+#### Section Navigation
+* test that as you navigate and toggle mediaQueries no bugs occur